CollectionBuilder/cb-docs/docs/repository/clone.md

 When complete, VS Code will ask if you want to open the new repository to start working.

 Check the [VS Code docs about using source control](https://code.visualstudio.com/docs/sourcecontrol/overview) for more details.

+## Clone with GitHub Desktop

+1. On your new repository's home page, click on the green button labeled "Code" (appears on right above the code area).
+2. In the box that pops up, click on the button labeled "Open with GitHub Desktop."
+This action will automatically open GitHub Desktop on your computer.
+3. GitHub Desktop will ask you to confirm the path of the repository you are cloning to your computer.
+In most cases, the suggested path is fine to use so you can just click on the blue "Clone" button (be sure that the default location is not a cloud sync-ed folder such as Dropbox or OneDrive!).

+Once you click the "Clone" button, GitHub Desktop will create a new folder matching your repository name and download the repository from GitHub.

+Now, in the top bar of GitHub Desktop you should see three buttons.
+On the left, the "Current repository" button lists the repository you just cloned.
+In the middle, you can check your current branch (it should say *main*), and on the right there is a button that allows you to "**Fetch origin**," "**Pull origin**," or "**Push origin**."

+As you work, this button allows you to sync the local version of your repository with the version on GitHub, using Git to push and pull changes between them.

 ## Clone on Command Line